leobudima/elogii-blog/content/ups-route-optimization-software-review.md

 During delivery, Orion can solve any alteration within the planned route in a matter of seconds.

-Orion is online route optimization software.
+Orion is an online route optimization software.

 And while it is accessed via any device across UPS’ thousands of hubs, the physical servers are located in Mahwah, New Jersey.